Saving form data to a spreadsheet, a database, an email list, or other apps

 This article applies to the Page builder in all BEE Pro plans.

-When you create a Page in BEE Pro, you can add a form to it, configure which fields it contains, and change the way it looks.
+When you create a Page in BEE Pro, you can add a form, configure which fields it contains, and change how it looks.
+But designing a great form is just the first step.
+How do you manage the information submitted through your form?

-For example, we were recently working on the Web version of one of our newsletters: a landing page version of the same content that can be shared on social media channels, linked to in other web pages, etc. Spreading the word about your latest product news, for example, is much easier if you have a landing page version of the email newsletter.
+We were recently working on the Web version of one of our newsletters.
+In other words, we created a landing page version of the same content.
+Unlike emails, the web version can be shared on social media channels and linked to in other web pages.
+This makes spreading the word about your latest product news more efficient.

 We design our emails in BEE Pro, of course.
-Since turning an email into a page only takes a few clicks in BEE Pro, we took advantage of that feature to create our page and edit it.
+Since turning an email into a page only takes a few clicks in BEE Pro, we used that feature to create and edit our page.

-We dragged the Form content block to a section of the page, and quickly styled it to match the look & feel of the rest of the document.
-For details on building and styling a form, see Pages > Working with forms.
+We dragged the Form content block to the page and quickly styled it to match the rest of the document.
+For details on building and styling a form, see our article, Creating forms.

-What happens when someone fills out the signup form we just added to our page?
+What happens when someone fills out the sign-up form we just added to our page?
+Since we're hosting the page on BEE Pro, we'll use the Set up your form button to collect our form submissions.

 Sending form data to an email address

-By default, form submissions in BEE Pro are handled by sending the data to up to 5 email addresses.
+By default, BEE Pro manages form submissions by sending the data to up to 5 email addresses.
 BEE Pro takes the data submitted by a visitor to the page, creates an email, and sends it to those inboxes.

 If that's all you need: